Zudest/KingdomDuels/content/rules-old.md

 {{< imagetext src="/img/promotion/RulesFieldTerrain.jpg" link="/img/promotion/RulesFieldTerrain.jpg" caption="Example of a field with 5 Forest Terrains and two monsters Hidden (face-down), one in ATK and one in DEF." alt="?" width="720" >}}
 </div>

 On top of each Monster Zone in the Frontrow there will be a **"Terrain Marker"** (also called **Terrains**) that may give different effects to the monster card placed on top of it.
-They are game components that recreate the diverse terrain effects of the anime, are not considered cards and are associated to the Monster Zone directly beneath them.
+They are components that recreate the diverse terrain effects of the anime, are not considered cards and are associated to the Monster Zone directly beneath them.

 - If a Terrain Marker is **replaced** by a new one then the old one must be set aside of the game board in no specified zone.
 - If a monster is somehow summoned in the backrow, it is considered to be in the same Terrain as the corresponding frontrow Monster Zone in the same column.

-The **TERRAINS** effect type within **Field Setup Rule** cards cards define the starting Terrains that will be placed on each side of the field.
-If you don't activate a TERRAINS effect during the setup of the game you are playing on the default rules and you must fill your Frontrow with 5 "Land" Terrains.
+**Field Setup Rule** cards define the starting Terrains that will be placed on each side of the field.
+If you don't play a Field Setup Rule card during the setup of the game you are playing on the default rules and you must fill your Frontrow with "Land" Terrains.

 ### 🏞️ Field Power Bonus